If this is your first time in Italy, there are a few things you need to know before you go that can make your visit the most enjoyable it can be.

 Rome – The fees for a trip to and from the airports is fixed and must be posted.
 The current rate is €48.00 from Fuimicino and €30 from Ciampino.
 A current listing of taxi fares in rome can be found here.

-Florence - The fixed fare from the airport is €20.00.
-A current listing of taxi fares in Florence can be found here.
+Florence – The fixed fare from the airport is about €20.00.

 Venice – In Venice you have watery canals instead of roads, but there are still taxis, it’s just that they are boats!
 From the airport you can take the Alilaguna water bus for €25 or you can hire a private taxi for approximately €110.
 There is also land options to the airport that leaves from Piazzale Roma.
 A Taxi will cost approximately €30.
 To move around in Venice you will want to take a Vaporetto.
 A single 60 minute fare card is €6.50.
 With this card you may change lines, but you can not change direction.

 Italy is, for the most part, a very safe travel destination.
 The small amount of crime that does occur is usually of the petty variety.
 Pickpockets are everywhere and you need to be on your guard for that.
 Make sure you have a purse that zips and even better a long strap that you can wear across your body.
 If you are in one of Italy’s cities be careful walking alone very late at night.

 Don’t walk around with your travel documents, make copies of your passport and ID’s and credit cards.
 Scan them into a secure google or dropbox account or make photocopies that you keep in a separate place.